-On April 20, 2021, Elite Legacy Education, Inc. (ELE), a wholly owned subsidiary of the Company, closed on an unsecured Paycheck Protection Program Note agreement (the "Promissory Note") to borrow \$1,899,832 from Cross River Bank, the lender, pursuant to the Paycheck Protection Program ("PPP"), originally created under the Coronavirus Aid, Relief, and Economic Security Act, or CARES Act, and extended to "Second Draw" PPP loans as described below.
+On April 20, 2021, ELE closed on an unsecured Paycheck Protection Program Note agreement (the "Promissory Note") to borrow \$1,899,832 from Cross River Bank, the lender, pursuant to the PPP, and extended to "Second Draw" PPP loans as described below (the "Second Draw PPP Loan").
 The PPP is intended to provide loans to qualified businesses to cover payroll and certain other identified costs.
 Funds from the loan may only be used for certain purposes, including payroll, benefits, rent, utilities, and certain covered operating expenses.
 All or a portion of the loan may be forgivable, as provided by the terms of the PPP.
 The Second Draw PPP Loan has an interest rate of 1.0% per annum and a term of 60 months.
-Payments will be deferred in accordance with the CARES Act, as modified by the Paycheck Protection Program Flexibility Act of 2020; however, interest will accrue during the deferral period.
-If all or any portion of the loan is not forgiven in accordance with the terms of the program, ELE will be obligated to make monthly payments of principal and interest in amounts to be calculated after the amount of loan forgiveness, if any, is determined to repay the balance of the loan in full prior to maturity.
+Payments will be deferred in accordance with the CARES Act, as modified by the Paycheck Protection Program, ELE will be obligated to make monthly payments of principal and interest in amounts to be calculated after the amount of loan forgiveness, if any, is determined to repay the balance of the loan in full prior to maturity.
 The Promissory Note contains customary events of default relating to, among other things, payment defaults and breaches of representations.
 ELE may prepay the loan at any time prior to maturity with no prepayment penalties.
-The principal balance amounted to \$1.9 million, as of June 30, 2022.
+ELE got forgiveness for this loan as of December 31, 2022 for an amount of \$1.14 million.